-Ronaldo, 28, scored a stunning hat-trick in the second leg of the 4-2 aggregate victory over Sweden in Tuesday's World Cup play-off to ensure their place in Brazil.
+Ronaldo, 28, scored a stunning hat-trick in the second leg of the World Cup play-off victory over Sweden on Tuesday to ensure Portugal's place in Brazil.

-And Messi lauded the Real Madrid star for his display and spoke of his happiness at seeing his rival's side qualify for next year's tournament.
+Messi lauded the Madrid forward for his display and spoke of his happiness at seeing his rival's side qualify for next year's tournament.

 "I was very happy for him when he scored those goals," Messi told reporters.

 "It's just great when the best teams compete in Brazil, and Cristiano has had a great scoring rate for many years.

 "I don't know if this is Cristiano's best moment, but he is always there, scoring goals in all the games and playing his part for his club and his country.
 He has been like that for many years.

 "Whether he is at his best, or a bit below that, there is almost no difference."

 And Messi, who is expected be out for the next eight weeks after tearing his hamstring, says he has no intention of leaving Barca, despite suggestions that suitors would pay vast amounts to offer him a new challenge.